Lutherhaus: History

 After Luther's death in Eisleben, the Lutherhaus was sold back to the university in 1564 by his heirs.
 Within a year, major remodeling was begun to turn the Lutherhaus into a boarding school.
 The imposing exterior spiral staircase was added, the refectory was given a new vaulted ceiling, and the great hall, which had been Luther's lecture hall, was redecorated and modernized.
 The Lutherstube, Martin Luther's living room, was left as it was, although it was frequently used to host important guests.

 In 1760, Wittenberg was attacked by Austria during the Seven Years' War, and many important buildings, particularly the Schloßkirche (city church), were severely damaged.
 Although the Lutherhaus survived with only minimal damage, it was the beginning of a period of decay.
 Between 1761 and 1813, it was used as a military hospital, particularly due to the Napoleonic Wars.
 Afterwards, it was given to the Royal Seminary, as the Wittenberg University was dissolved to become part of the University of Halle-Wittenberg.
 However, the crown was not able to use the building, and it became a free school for the poor and continued to deteriorate.
-Finally, the dreadful state of the building became too much to ignore, and Friedrich August Stüler was hired to restore and rebuild the Lutherhaus between the years of 1853 and 1856.
+Finally, the dreadful state of the building became too much to ignore, and Friedrich August Stüler was hired to restore and rebuild the Lutherhaus between the years 1853 and 1856.
 Except for a few minor repairs and some excavation, the building and grounds remain largely as Stüler left them.